castacu0/jupyter_notebook/README.md

-# jupyter_notebook
+# Jupyter Notebook 🍊

-Learning to work with Anaconda and Jupyter Notebooks.
+Learning how to apply Linear Algebra and Tensons with Anaconda and Jupyter Notebooks.